DilrajS/FlashAI/My Prompt Engineering Journey for FlashAI.md

 ### Prompt Version 3

 **Prompt**: "Transform the provided text into a structured set of flashcards, each designed to enhance test preparation efficiency.
+Your task is to distill key concepts and information from the following material: ${text}.
 Construct each flashcard with a focus on essential ideas, framing a pertinent question on the front and its precise answer on the back.

-Format the output as a JSON array...
-Tailor the set to include exactly \${selectedValue} flashcards, optimizing for a comprehensive review of the material's most critical points."
+Please format the output as a JSON array, where each element represents a single flashcard in the form of an object with 'front' and 'back' keys.
+The 'front' should contain the question, and the 'back' should provide the answer.
+Tailor the set to include exactly ${selectedValue} flashcards, optimizing for a comprehensive review of the material's most critical points.

+Example of desired output format:
+[
+  {"front": "What is the principle of X?", "back": "The principle of X is ..."}, {"front": "How does Y affect Z?", "back": "Y influences Z by ..."}
+]
+Ensure the questions are formulated to provoke thought and engagement, facilitating effective memorization and understanding of the subject matter.
+The answers should be concise yet informative, directly addressing the questions posed.
+"

 **Observations**: